Radz2122/cart315/Process/Journal.md

 The players were drawn to the pile of coins within the darkened room, validating my experiment to lure them with a potential trap, which proved successful.
 Overall, I think I got the information I needed concerning the lighting, now I want to try integrating a puzzle into the next prototype.

+# Prototyping Stage 2

+For this experimental prototype, I aimed to create a moving maze level.
+Initially, I sketched out the concept on paper to test out various components.
+The maze incorporates several elements: a designated set of enemies highlighted in pink, two movable walls denoted by blue markings, and an exit that, indicated in purple (refer to Figure 1).
+To manipulate the walls and the exit, players must pull corresponding switches, color-coded to match each element.
+Thus, players navigate the maze, locating and activating switches to unlock doors and ultimately escape.
+Failure to trigger the switches and discover the exit prompts a notification (refer to Figure 2).

+Figure 1.

+Figure 2.

+During playtesting, I observed that when players had a full view of the maze, escaping and solving the puzzle became overly simple.
+To counteract this, I implemented a method to obstruct their vision: a piece of paper with a central cutout, allowing only partial visibility of the map (refer to Figure 3).
+This adjustment proved effective, as players now took longer to discover both the maze's exit and its switches.
+Notably, players were not provided with initial guidance; they were merely instructed to locate the maze's exit.
+To provide guidance akin to in-game pop-ups, I introduced cards at specific points during their progress (refer to Figure 4).
+For instance, upon reaching a switch, I handed them a "You unlocked a door" card, accompanied by an explanation of its significance.

+Figure 3.

+Figure 4.

+The primary purpose of this prototype was to test the maze, its various components, and its mechanics.
+Through testing, I gained valuable insights into its layout and was inspired to incorporate elements such as moving walls, which were not initially part of the design.
+Moving forward, my aim is to integrate these new ideas into Unity.
+I plan to focus on implementing the maze, enemies, and obstructed vision to observe how players navigate through it and to gauge the difficulty level effectively.